vale1410/bule/readme.md

 dom[Y1], dom[Y2], Y1 < Y2 :: ~q(X,Y1,Z), ~q(X,Y2,Z).

-% here, we follow the same logic as in rule #3, but for rows
+Here, we follow the same logic as in rule #3, but for rows

 ---